designstem/projects/colorblindness/index-06-calculator.md

   <summary>Teachers notes</summary>

   ### Hint for teachers.
+  This is the chance to incooperate the journal.
+Let the students look at their learning journey and see for themselves what they've come across that was new, what they learned, what they found difficult.
+Maybe they will also still have questions, which need to be discussed.
   In task 4, the students will probably come up with alternatives like patterns or symbols.
 If you have the time in your lesson, maybe you could let them incooperate this in their design.
 Let them make a version B to their color scheme.

 </f-notes>